|What it is||What to expect||Make an appointment|

 The two most common approaches for the TAVR procedure are:

 You will be monitored in an intensive care unit after surgery.
-When you awaken, you will notice that you are attached to a number of devices, including:
+When you wake up, you will notice that you are attached to a number of devices, including:

 Anesthesia will block pain during the surgery.
 You will be given pain medicine to help manage the pain after the surgery.